-Skip to main content
+Skip to content

-CLD500 NOx analyzer
+CLD500 | NOx Analyser

 The Chemi Luminescence Detection (CLD) measurement principle is the industry-standard method of measuring engine exhaust NO concentration.
 Conventional CLDs have response times of 1-2 seconds, and are typically used to measure "bag emissions" where the concentration changes very slowly.